balthazar-space/Case-and-housing-design/README.md

-# case-and-design
+# Case and design
-Balthazar's casing or a housing and the design.
+Balthazar's casing or a housing and  design.

 This is the place for CAD and 3D ready-to-print files and design proposals.
 We encourage you to adopt casing openings to a certain SoM (systems on a Module) and outputs.